Clustering What Matters: Optimal Approximation for Clustering with Outliers: Introduction

 \textit{Bicriteria approximations} relax the strict requirement of using at most $k$ centers, or dropping at most $m$ outliers, in order to give improved approximation ratios, or efficiency (or both).
-For \kmedwo, Charikar et al.~\cite{CharikarKMN01} gave a $4(1+1/\epsilon)$-approximation, while dropping $m(1+\epsilon)$ outliers.
-Gupta et al.~\cite{GuptaKLMV17} gave a constant approximation based on local search for \kmeanswo that drops $O(km \log(n\Delta))$ outliers, where $\Delta$ is the diameter of the set of points.
-Friggstad et al.~\cite{FriggstadRS19} gave a $(25+\epsilon)$-approximation that uses $k(1+\epsilon)$ centers but only drops $m$ outliers.
+For \kmedwo, \cite{CharikarKMN01} gave a $4(1+1/\epsilon)$-approximation, while dropping $m(1+\epsilon)$ outliers. \cite{GuptaKLMV17} gave a constant approximation based on local search for \kmeanswo that drops $O(km \log(n\Delta))$ outliers, where $\Delta$ is the diameter of the set of points. \cite{FriggstadRS19} gave a $(25+\epsilon)$-approximation that uses $k(1+\epsilon)$ centers but only drops $m$ outliers.
 In Euclidean spaces, they also give a $(1+\epsilon)$-approximation that returns a solution with $k(1+\epsilon)$ centers.